Bonds vs. bond funds

 With individual bonds, the risk level depends on the bond’s characteristics like the credit worthiness of the issuer.
 The credit worthiness of public and corporate bond issuers, for example, is rated by major agencies on a scale ranging from AAA (“Highest Quality”) to D (“In default”).

-Visit E*TRADE’s Bond Resource Center to screen for bonds, get the latest bond news, and more (logon required).
+Visit E*TRADE from Morgan Stanley’s Bond Resource Center to screen for bonds, get the latest bond news, and more (logon required).

 The risk profile of bond funds is, in contrast, often in a state of flux because fund managers regularly trade positions.
 It’s essential, however, to familiarize yourself with the fund management strategy and its approaches to risk prior to investing.

 There are four questions investors might ask when considering whether to invest in bonds or bond funds.

 1. Do I want to take control or do I want a professional to manage my bond investments?

 A professional fund manager can monitor and rebalance an actively managed bond fund as necessary, regularly realigning the portfolio with its stated goals.
 For some investors, this active management strategy is an attractive feature of bond funds, but it typically comes at the cost of management and other fees defined by the fund’s expense ratio.